Samacker25/Samacker25/README.md

 ## 🚀 About Me
 - 🎓 MCA Graduate
-- 🏥 4+ Years Experience in Healthcare IT
+- 🏥 4+ Years Experience in Healthcare IT as an IT Executive
 - 🤖 Hands-on with ML, NLP, DL & Computer Vision
 - ⚙️ Building production-style MLOps pipelines
 - ☁️ Deploying ML apps on AWS (EC2, ECR, EKS)